dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format-00.md

 2 | bar.com | bar | 1 + offset to com
 3 | www.bar.com | www | 2

-As an optimization, if a name is already perfectly compressed - in other words, the uncompressed part of the name is empty - no further names will be considered for compression.
+As an optimization, if a name is already perfectly compressed (in other words, the uncompressed part of the name is empty), then no further names will be considered for compression.

 ## NSD compression algorithm